JinQ-git/glTFforMetal/README.md

-# glTF Loader for Metal
+# glTF Loader for Swift

+glTF 2.x Reader for Swift